The competition consists of the following phases:

 - Baseball – All submissions related to the sport of baseball

-Additionally, there will be a fourth track that all submission can jointly qualify for:
+Additionally, there will be a fifth track that all submissions can jointly qualify for:

 Abstract submissions should be submitted online, and must use the following guidelines:

 - Abstracts must contain fewer than 500 words, including title and body.

 - Abstracts may include up to two tables or figures combined (e.g. 1 figure and 1 table, or 2 tables).

 - Each abstract should contain the following sections:

 - Introduction – What question is this research trying to answer?
 Why is it an important question for the industry?